Alzheimer’s Association New Mexico Chapter provides support for caregivers and elderly

 ALBUQUERQUE, N.M.
-(KRQE) – This year’s annual report reveals that the number of residents living with Alzheimer’s disease has risen.
+(FOX) – This year’s annual report reveals that the number of residents living with Alzheimer’s disease has risen.

 The Alzheimer’s Association of New Mexico helps to provide support to the 43,000 New Mexicans living with this disease.
 Executive Director of the Alzheimer’s Association New Mexico Chapter, Tim Sheahan discusses statistics of the disease in our state and what services are provided.